Vishal-Chavan-Ai/Leave-Management/readme.md

 # Project Overview

 Simple Leave Management Backend Application using the SAP Cloud Application Programming Model (CAP) on SAP BTP.
-The application allows employees to apply for leave and enables administrators/managers to approve or reject leave requests.
+The application allows employees to apply for leave and enables admin to approve or reject leave requests.

 The application demonstrates: